are very few moderate climbs in Patagonia. To be exact, maybe only one.

 of a toilet bowl!
 It's super loose in spots.
 Like loose enough where

-one step on some boulders and you feel the whole slope is about to slide
+on some boulders and you feel the whole slope is about to slide

 off.
 It took us 2 and half hours to be ready at the base if I remember.